Skip to content

 Self-hosted LLM pools

 ⭐⭐⭐ Kalavai and our LLM pools are open source and free to use in both commercial and non-commercial purposes.
-If you find it useful, consider supporting us by giving a star to our GitHub project, joining our discord channel, follow our Substack and give us a review on Product Hunt.
+If you find it useful, consider supporting us by giving a star to our GitHub project, joining our discord channel and follow our Substack.

-This guide will show you how to start a self-hosted LLM pool with your own hardware, configure it with a single API and UI Playground for all your models and deploy and access a Llama 3.1 8B instance.
+This guide will show you how to start a self-hosted LLM pool with your own hardware, configure it with a single API and UI Playground for all your models and deploy and access a Qwen3 4B instance.

 What you'll achieve